Oak Park Staff

 Current post-graduate students

-- Dheeraj Rathore - Expanding the strategic potential of Ensifer-mediated transformation in plant species
+- Dheeraj Rathore - Expanding the potential of Ensifer-mediated transformation in crop species

 - Rupali Shinde - Producing high value products through the bioconversion of wheat